petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 - [Beginner issues](https://github.com/petermsouzajr/cy-shadow-report/issues?q=label%3Abeginner) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/petermsouzajr/cy-shadow-report/issues?q=label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.

+### Local Development

+To run module tests locally, follow these steps:

+1. Ensure you have Node.js and npm installed.
+2. Clone the repository and navigate to the project directory.
+3. Install dependencies by running `npm install`.
+4. Run the module tests using `npm test`.

+These steps will help you set up the project environment and ensure that your contributions do not break existing functionalities.

 ### Pull Requests

 The process described here has several goals: